-THE GUIDE TO WHAT YOU CAN EAT AND STAY LOW SODIUM AT CHICK-FIL-A
+YOUR GUIDE TO EATING LOW SODIUM AT CHICK-FIL-A

-They didn’t invent the chicken, just the chicken sandwich.
-That’s the slogan of Atlanta-based Chick-fil-A. Well, that’s one mighty salty chicken sandwich they invented.
 Their flagship item, the Chick-fil-A® Chicken Sandwich clocks in at a whopping 1400 mg of sodium.
 Add medium fries and one of their dipping sauces to that sandwich and the total balloons to approximately 1,840 mg.
-That number might fluctuate some depending on the sauce you choose (read on to find a personal epiphany from your author).
+That number fluctuates slightly based on your selection of sauce (read on to find a personal epiphany from your author).

 - Grilled Nuggets: 4 count = 220 mg, 6 count = 330 mg, 8 count = 440 mg

 - Grilled Chicken Sandwich = 680 mg (lose the bread and you’ll lower that number)

 Items You Must Avoid

 - Chick-fil-A® Deluxe Sandwich: 1640 mg